- Meaning of Partnership Account

 All transactions concerning partners of the firm are recorded within the books of the firm through their capital accounts.
 This includes the quantity of cash brought in as capital, withdrawal of capital, the share of profit, interest on capital, interest on drawings, partner’s salary, commission to partners, etc. There are two methods by which the capital accounts of partners are often maintained.
 The difference between the 2 lies in whether or not the transactions aside from the addition/withdrawal of capital are recorded within the capital accounts of the partners.

 (a) Fixed Capital Method

-In the fixed capital method, the capitals of the partners shall remain fixed unless additional capital is introduced or a neighbourhood of the capital is withdrawn as per the agreement among the partners.
+In the partnership account in the fixed capital method, the capital of the partners shall remain fixed unless additional capital is introduced or a neighbourhood of the capital is withdrawn as per the agreement among the partners.
 All items like a share of profit or loss, interest on capital, drawings, interest on drawings, etc. are recorded during a separate account, called Partner’s accounting.

 (b) Fluctuating Capital Method